solusipse/web-to-webm/README.md

 ### v.0.6.0
 - added support for other websites than Youtube
 - added to log information about output video duration
+- added menu option for setting youtube-dl and ffmpeg paths
+- added menu option for resetting settings

 ## License
 See `License`.